snowiow/snow-dev.com/content/posts/setup-pass-on-multiple-devices.md

 change gets already committed automatically.
 Remember to push your changes to the remote when you modify your password store and pull again from your other devices.
-You can also automate the pushing and pulling by setting a CRON job for example, which pushes and pulls once an hour.
+You can also automate the pushing and pulling by setting a CRON job that pushes and pulls e.g. once per hour.
 This works surprisingly well already, because normally you don't work on all your devices in parallel.
 Even if you should run into merge conflicts, you can use git's capabilities to either rebase onto the HEAD or do a merge commit and be in sync again.